worldOneo/Ciphelet/SecurityWorkflow.md

 The server will return the last 50 messages sent before that time.
 The messages are all encrypted individually and need to be decrypted by the client.

-## chatfetch
+## groupfetch
 `noparmeter`
-`return: 'chatfetchsuccess' []chatid`
+`return: 'groupfetchsuccess' []chatid`
-chatfetch returns every chatid of the group the client has chatted with.
+groupfetch returns every chatid of the group the client has chatted with.

-## groupfetch
+## chatfetch
 `parameter: chatid`
-`return: 'groupfetchseuccess' []userid`
+`return: 'chatfetchsuccess' []userid`
-groupfetch returns every user of a group
+chatfetch returns every user of a group

 # Tables